slashk/slashk.github.com/README.markdown

 Ken's Blog
 ===========

 This is the Jekyll based blog template for my personal blog at [http://ken.pepple.info/](http://ken.pepple.info/).

 You are free to use this template under the MIT license.

 License and Copyright
 ---------------------

-Following files, directories and their contents are copyright Ken Pepple.
-You may not reuse anything therein without my permission:

-  * about.html

 Following directories and their contents are licensed under the Creative Commons Attribution-Noncommercial-No Derivative Works 2.5: